 Any monetary award relating to property and award of possession and use of the family property

 The nature and amount of the financial obligations of each of the divorcing party; and

 The right of each divorcing party to get retirement benefits; and

 - Whether the award of alimony would cause a paying spouse or a spouse who is a resident of a care facility with more than two patients to become qualified for medical assistance in advance than would otherwise occur.

-Though the court does not use a checklist in determining alimony, it must take into consideration all the necessary factors, including all those points that are not expressly listed in this section.
-Other factors can be defined as any factors that the court may deem necessary or appropriate in order to arrive at a fair and equitable award of alimony.
+Though the court does not use a checklist in determining maintenance stipend, it must take into consideration all the necessary factors, including all those points that are not expressly listed in this section.
+Other factors can be defined as any factors that the court may deem necessary or appropriate in order to arrive at a fair and equitable award of maintenance stipend.

 Alimony and its consequences on tax:

-While taking alimony into consideration, it is vital to look at the tax consequences of the payment.
-Unless agreed to otherwise, alimony is taxable to the recipient and deductible from the income of the payor.
+While taking maintenance stipend into consideration, it is vital to look at the tax consequences of the payment.
+Unless agreed to otherwise, maintenance stipend is taxable to the recipient and deductible from the income of the payor.

 Enforcement of Alimony Award in Maryland:

 Termination of Alimony in Maryland